 Anne also performs alongside percussionist Jude Traxler as the contemporary piano-percussion duo futureCities.
 Anne and Jude have held a residency at Louisiana State University and played on Vicky Chow’s Contagious Sounds series.
 They also performed at the University of Maryland-Baltimore County, Princeton University, and the Kennedy Center.
 Anne and Jude were invited to play at the Switchboard Music Festival in San Francisco, at the Center for New Music alongside The Living Earth Show, and on a NY Sound Circuit show at the Merce Cunningham Dance Studio, where Anne was delighted to play on Cage’s own piano.

 Anne holds a Bachelors Degree from the Oberlin Conservatory and a Masters Degree in Contemporary Performance from the Manhattan School of Music.
 While in graduate school, she studied under the tutelage of Anthony de Mare and Christopher Oldfather, who affectionately referred to her as a “special kind of extraterrestrial.”
 She has recorded for Original Abstractions, Bourbon Thomas Records, Pinna Records, and Oberlin Conservatory’s Aural Capacity Series.
 Anne also attended the Bang on a Can Summer Institute, the Aspen Music Festival, and the Brevard Music Center during her student days.
 She currently teaches at her home studio in Oakland and curates a monthly contemporary music gathering called the Vernon Salon Series.
-When not at the piano, she can be found running long distances, watching baseball games, or playing bass and singing with her folk band, Ambiguous Brunch.
+When not at the piano, she can be found running long distances, camping, or reading poetry and fiction.